-Revaluation reserve represents gains and losses due to the remeasurements of post-employment defined benefit plan.
+Revaluation reserve represents gains and losses due to the remeasurements of post-employment defined benefit obligation.

-Deficit represents all current and prior period results of operations as reported in the profit or loss section of the statement of comprehensive income.
+Deficit represents all current and prior period results of operations as reported in the profit or loss section of the statement of comprehensive income, reduced by amounts of dividends declared, if any.

-2.17 Earnings (Loss) Per Share
+2.16 Earnings (Loss) Per Share